NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/info_events.md

 Watch out for demonstrations of the OpenStudyBuilder and come around to ask questions and learn more!
 Among other tools and topics which are presented and talked about at the COSA booth, also the OpenStudyBuilder is on board!

+## OpenStudyBuilder Q&A (virtual)

+(07 November 2022 - 15:00-16:00 CET, virtual event)

+**Join the open Q&A session to ask and discuss anything about the OpenStudyBuilder**

+We provide an open virtual discussion round for any kind of questions to support our community best as we can.
+Please feel free to login into teams with this [Teams link](https://teams.microsoft.com/l/meetup-join/19%3ameeting_YWY4OWM1YzktYWEzZC00MjU3LWE1ZDEtMzdkMDg3YTY5YWI1%40thread.v2/0?context=%7b%22Tid%22%3a%22fdfed7bd-9f6a-44a1-b694-6e39c468c150%22%2c%22Oid%22%3a%22de39650c-9208-44e9-89ea-207fea8e0751%22%7d){target=_blank} from 15:00-16:00 CET.
+You can also use this calender invite ([.ics file](https://drive.google.com/file/d/1WRFIUKwjL-E7jExOxu8HyIan5D5TL0Tp/view?usp=sharing){target=_blank}).

 ## PHUSE EU Connect (Belfast)

 (13-16 November 2022, live event in Belfast)